 Every website should have a way for visitors to contact you.
-Chatbots are a more engaging alternative to forms.
-These elements make your site conversational and help you better engage with visitors.
+For instance, chatbots are more interactive than static forms, making your site conversational to help you better engage with visitors.

-Whatever information you would ask a client for in person you can now grab through your site.
-You can plan out the critical form fields that you want on your website to get the information you need.
-And don't forget about the email capture or booking forms that you sprinkle across your site.
+Whatever information you would ask a client face-to-face, you can now grab through your site.
+Take time to plan out the critical form fields that you want on your website to get the information you need straight off the bat.
+And don't forget about email capture or booking forms that you can sprinkle across your site.

-Chatbots need a bit more effort as they follow a flow depending on the responses from the site visitor.
-Your bot can display greetings specific to the page your visitors are on and to give different answers depending on the conversation.
+Chatbots need a bit more effort, as they follow a flow depending on the responses from the site visitor.
+Your bot can display greetings specific to the page your visitors are on and give different answers depending on the conversation.

-It is easier to plan this flow out in advance for the page you're applying it to.
-When it comes time to build, the process is easy-peasy.
+Planning this flow in advance for each page is a great approach.
+When it comes time to build, it will make the process quick and easy.
 A hierarchy map is an excellent way to plan this out with different branches.
 You can read more about conversational marketing in this previous blog.

-- 'On brand' isn't always what looks best, if something isn't working, use the data to make adjustments.
+- 'On brand' isn't always what looks best - if something isn't working, use your data to make adjustments

-We understand that planning a website redesign is not the most straightforward feat if you aren't experienced in web design.
+We understand that planning a website redesign can seem daunting if you're not experienced in web design.
 Luckily, we have a team of marketers and website developers to do the work for you.